kellyelton/docs.exceptionless.com/contents/upgrading.md

 ### Attribute configuration changes
 1. `QueuePath` has been renamed to `StoragePath`.
 2. `ExceptionlessAttribute(string serverUrl, string apiKey, ...)` signature has been changed to `ExceptionlessAttribute(string apiKey)`.
+3. The `ExceptionlessAttribute` attribute must be in the entry or calling assembly or it won't be picked up.
+To have it be picked up from a different location, you need to pass in the assembly as shown below.

 ##### Overview
 {% highlight c# %}
 [assembly: Exceptionless("YOUR_API_KEY_HERE", ServerUrl = "...", StoragePath = "|DataDirectory|\Queue")]

+ExceptionlessClient.Default.Configuration.ReadFromAttributes(typeof(Program).Assembly);
 {% endhighlight %}

 ### Xml configuration changes